EXCCoin/exccdata/README.md

 ## Helper Packages

-`package dcrdataapi` defines the data types, with json tags, used by the JSON API.
+`package exccdataapi` defines the data types, with json tags, used by the JSON API.
 This facilitates authoring of robust golang clients of the API.

 `package dbtypes` defines the data types used by the DB backends to model the